 Teenagers taking cocaine in a club and being confronted by a Grim Reaper-esque figure who forces them to draw from a deck of cards.
 This induces different effects in each one: a guy sweating heavily and a girl collapsing with chest pains while her friend (who drew "Paranoia") runs away rather than helping her.
 Finally, only one card is left: "Stroke", causing the last cocaine user of the night to drop dead in his girlfriend's arms.

-This anti-drinking PSA from the NHS seemed to be setting up a Daredevil-esque movie, then twisted it around to show a drunken idiot falling to his death after climbing up scaffolding to retrieve a helium balloon.
+This anti-drinking PSA from the National Health Service seemed to be setting up a Daredevil-esque movie, then twisted it around to show a drunken idiot falling to his death after climbing up scaffolding to retrieve a helium balloon.
 Another one, showing a fun scene of friends at lunch in a pub, ended by revealing that it was all an hallucination by a drunken bum accosting a woman at a bus stop.

 One spawned in the wake of the MMR debacle featured a baby sitting on cliff surrounded by tigers, saying that parents were putting their kids in unnecessary danger by denying them the vaccine.

-The "Drinking and Driving Wrecks Lives" campaign from the 80s and 90s showed the consequences of drinking and driving from multiple perspectives, from the driver to the victim to family, friends, and others caught up in the tragedy.
+The very scary "Drinking and Driving Wrecks Lives" campaign from the 80s and 90s showed the consequences of drinking and driving from multiple perspectives, from the driver to the victim to family, friends, and others caught up in the tragedy.
 The ads were usually shown around the holiday season (with one notable exception) and include the following:

 The jolly seasonal 'Christmas Pudding' features a family getting ready to enjoy said pudding when one of them recieves a phone call informing her that her boyfriend (who told her earlier he was "stopping for a quick drink") has been in an accident.
 The merrily blazing pudding briefly morphs into a car in flames, and the laughter of her family in the background turns sinister.

 "In the Summertime", one of the most famous UK ads from the 1990s, showed a few friends going for a drive on a summer afternoon (after leaving a pub) while Mungo Jerry's "In the Summertime" plays.
 Suddenly the music stops, and we cut to the car having hit a tree, the occupants bloody and presumably dead.
 It was meant to dispel the idea that drink-driving related accidents were mostly a problem during the holidays.
 The song was used because it has the unfortunate lyrics "Have a drink, have a drive".
 Hugo Speer who played the drink driver was actually arrested years later for causing a drink driving accident ironically enough.

 In "Mirror", we zoom in slowly on a young woman putting on makeup in front of a vanity mirror while she talks about an accident she and her boyfriend got into.
 She knew he'd been drinking when she rode with him, but thought they were safe because "he'd only had a couple".
 She happily informs us they're still together, "though sometimes I think he's only with me because he feels guilty".
 As she looks towards the camera, we see she's using the makeup to cover scars from the accident, and she suggests that she only stays "because I'm scared I won't get anyone else".

-A PSA zoomed in on the face of a young woman who has been run over by a drinking driver, as paramedics attempt to revive her and finally pronounce her dead, while the driver wails hysterically in the background.
+Eyes zoomed in on the face of a young woman who has been run over by a drinking driver, as paramedics attempt to revive her and finally pronounce her dead, while the driver wails hysterically in the background.
 The victim was played by Denise Van Outen, now famous as a TV presenter.

-'Dave' shows a woman preparing liquid food in a kitchen with voice over of men in a pub encouraging their friend Dave to have just one more drink which he refuses saying he's driving but they continue to urge him.
+One more Dave shows a woman preparing liquid food in a kitchen with voice over of men in a pub encouraging their friend Dave to have just one more drink which he refuses saying he's driving but they continue to urge him.
 The woman is then seen serving up the liquid food to her quadriplegic son and when he struggles she encourages him to have just one more spoonful.

 The Think! adverts' gruesome shock endings are so well known that it is something of a twist ending that the protagonist of this fun, upbeat motorbike safety ad gets home safely.